miguelmartens/flint3-kpn-ftth-guide/README.md

 The configuration uses the default IP range of `192.168.8.x` and provides both wired and wireless IPTV options.

+**Note:** In earlier attempts there was a dedicated port (LAN4 / port 7) for IPTV, but now it's working over all the LAN ports same as the default KPN ExperiaBox.

 ---

 ## Prerequisites